Carlos Vela: Return

 In November 2014, after a three-year absence, Vela accepted a call up from Miguel Herrera to the national team for the friendly matches against the Netherlands and Belarus.
 He scored twice on his return as Mexico defeated the Dutch 3–2 at the Amsterdam Arena on 12 November.

 Vela was called up to participate in the 2015 CONCACAF Gold Cup, scoring in the team's opening match against Cuba on 9 July.
 On 15 July, Vela scored his second goal in the competition in Mexico's 4–4 draw against Trinidad and Tobago.
 In the quarterfinal and semi-final matches against Costa Rica and Panama, respectively, Vela received two yellow cards, meaning he would miss the final against Jamaica, in which Mexico achieved a 3–1 victory.
-He was also called up for the subsequent CONCACAF Cup – a play-off match to determine CONCACAF's entry into the 2017 FIFA Confederations Cup – against the United States, appearing as an unused substitute in Mexico's 3–2 victory.
+He was subsequently called up by Ricardo Ferretti for the CONCACAF Cup – a play-off match to determine CONCACAF's entry into the 2017 FIFA Confederations Cup – against the United States, appearing as an unused substitute in Mexico's 3–2 victory.

 In May 2017, he was called up by Juan Carlos Osorio to be included in the roster to participate in the Confederations Cup in Russia.
 Appearing as a starter in Mexico's first group stage match against Portugal, he would provide a low cross assist for Javier Hernández to score Mexico's first goal in a match that was eventually tied 2–2.
 He would go on to appear in Mexico's final group stage match against Russia and third place play-off against Portugal.

 In May 2018, Vela was named in Mexico's preliminary 28-man squad for the World Cup, and in June, was ultimately included in the final 23-man roster.
 On 23 June, in Mexico's second group stage match against South Korea, he scored their first goal via a penalty kick in the 2–1 victory; it was also his first World Cup goal for Mexico.
 He appeared in all group stage matches and the round of 16 loss against Brazil.
-Following the departure of manager Osorio, Ricardo Ferretti was appointed as interim manager of the national team and did not include him in the roster for the post-World Cup September friendlies.
+Following the departure of manager Osorio, Ferretti was appointed as interim manager of the national team and did not include him in the roster for the post-World Cup September friendlies.
 Vela insisted on respecting Ferretti's decision and wished them luck.

 In January 2019, Gerardo Martino was named as the new manager for the national team and did not call up Vela for his first friendlies in March, stating he wanted to see other players in action and that the door is not necessarily closed on future call-ups, although it was unclear if Vela wanted to continue his international career.
 In May, it was reported that Vela was not interested in being called up for the 2019 CONCACAF Gold Cup.
 In November, he stated that he is willing to return to the national team if called up.
 In May 2020, he declared that the 2018 World Cup was his final appearance with the national team.